You've signed in with a UCLA undergraduate student account.

 For additional information see Bioscience Scholars Program website or contact the Program Directors, Drs.
 Gregory Payne and Diana Azurdia at spurlabs@mednet.ucla.edu.

 Bruins-in-Genomics (B.I.G.
-Summer) is an 8-week, full- time immersion internship for undergraduates interested in research that involves the analysis and interpretation of biomedical and life sciences data.
-Students learn the cutting-edge research tools and methods used by leading scientists to solve real- world problems.
+Summer) is an 8-week full-time immersion program for undergraduates interested in learning how to read and analyze genes and genomes.
+Through this program students will have the opportunity to experience graduate-level coursework, and learn the latest cutting-edge research, tools and methods used by leading scientists to solve real-world problems.

 Applicants must be: